Latex allergy: Latex-fruit syndrome

+The primary latex allergens implicated in latex-fruit syndrome (LFS) include Hev b 2, Hev b 6.02, Hev b 7, Hev b 8, and Hev b 12.
+Genetic studies have suggested an association between LFS and specific human leukocyte antigen (HLA) types, particularly HLA-DQB1*0201, DRB1*0301, DRB1*0901, and the HLA-DR functional group E.

+Pathomechanism

+One group of allergens that may contribute to the cross-reactivity between latex and certain fruits is chitinases.
+These enzymes catalyze the breakdown of β-1,4-N-acetyl-D-glucosamine bonds in chitin, a polymer widely found in nature.
+Chitinases are produced by various organisms, including bacteria, fungi, insects, plants, and vertebrates.
+Class I chitinases identified in fruits such as bananas (Mus a 2) and avocados (Pers a 1) have been shown to cross-react with class I chitinases in latex, specifically Hev b 6.01 (Prohevein) and Hev b 6.02 (Hevein).
+Chitinases have also been found in other fruits, including chestnut (class I), tomato (class II), Indian jujube (class III), raspberry (class III), and grape (class IV).
+However, in the case of kiwi and papaya, no specific allergens with chitinase activity have been identified to date.
+Other latex allergens involved in cross-reactivity with fruits may include profilins, glucanases, and non-specific lipid transfer proteins (nsLTPs).

 Natural rubber latex contains several conformational epitopes located on several enzymes such as Hev b 1, Hev b 2, Hev b 4, Hev b 5 and Hev b 6.02.

+Evaluation of hypersensitivity symptoms revealed that systemic allergic reactions accounted for 73% of reported cases, while only 27% presented with localized allergic manifestations.

-FITkit is a latex allergen testing method for quantification of the major natural rubber latex (NRL) specific allergens: Hev b 1, Hev b 3, Hev b 5, and Hev b 6.02.
+FITkit is a latex allergen testing method for quantification of the major natural rubber latex specific allergens: Hev b 1, Hev b 3, Hev b 5, and Hev b 6.02.

 Prevention

 The most effective form of primary prevention towards latex sensitization is limiting or completely avoiding contact with latex, particularly among children with risk factors such as spina bifida.
 The limitation of powdered latex glove use in hospital settings has also proven an effective primary prevention strategy among adult health care workers, and as secondary prevention for sensitized individuals.

 Epidemiology

 Latex allergy is uncommon in the general population, at least compared to high-risk groups such as hospital workers and spina bifida patients.
 Estimates suggest a worldwide prevalence of around 4.3% among the general population.
 Between 1% and 6% of the general population in the United States has latex allergy; assays of antibody levels in the blood suggest that 2.7 million to 16 million Americans are affected by some form of latex sensitivity.
 Females are approximately three times as likely as males to have latex allergies.
 Possible risk factors for the female population include increased employment in high-risk occupations and enhanced histamine release caused by female hormones.